AI Resume Review vs Human Editors (2026)

 Budget constraints.
 Most AI tools cost $10-50 per transformation.
 Human editing services for consulting resumes range from $200-500+.
 For early-career candidates, the math is clear.

 Deadline pressure.
 If you have an application due in 48 hours, AI delivers instantly.
 Human editors typically need 3-7 business days.
+For a fast structure check, try our free resume checker or get a full AI resume review with detailed scoring.

 When Human Editors Win

 Career pivots.
 If you’re moving from military to consulting, or engineering to strategy, a human editor can reframe your entire narrative.
 They understand how to position non-traditional backgrounds in ways that resonate with consulting recruiters.
-AI tools optimize what’s there – they don’t reinvent your story.
+AI tools optimize what’s there - they don’t reinvent your story.
+ConsultEdge also offers an expert personal rewrite service that combines AI scoring with human strategic advice.

 Strategic decisions.
 Should you include that 6-month startup stint?
 How do you explain a gap year?
 Which of your 3 roles deserves the most space?
 These are judgment calls that benefit from human experience.